-As a power-saving feature, if the projector is projecting no image, it will automatically go to Ready and standby mode after 15 minutes each.
+Standby Mode exists in the projector as a power-saving feature.
+If the projector is projecting no image, it will automatically go to Ready and standby mode after 15 minutes each.
 While in standby mode, it is no longer possible to use the OSD for anything other than a status overview.